ajeetraina/dhi-sample-demos/istio-install-cni/guides/guides.md

 For the examples, you must first use `docker login dhi.io` to authenticate to the registry to pull the images.

+## What's included in this Istio CNI image

+This Docker Hardened Istio CNI image includes:

+- Istio CNI plugin binary for pod network configuration
+- CNI configuration management for chaining with existing CNI plugins
+- iptables rules management for traffic redirection in sidecar mode
+- Ambient mesh networking support for ztunnel integration
+- tini as the init process for proper signal handling

 ## Start an Istio CNI image

 First follow the